What is stunting?

 What causes stunting?

 There are many factors that contribute to childhood stunting, and these factors are often linked.
-Some common factors linked to stunting include:
+Some common causes of stunting include:

 - Poor nutrition and a lack of access to diverse foods